jazz-community/rtc-statushistory-presentation/README.md

 Deploy it into RTC just like any other update-site.
 Instructions on how to do this can be found e.g. [here](https://github.com/jazz-community/rtc-create-child-item-plugin#installation).

 ### Configuration
-- In the Web UI, open the RTC project area where you want to add the Status History presentation
+- In the **Web UI** (the Eclipse Client does NOT work for this), open the RTC project area where you want to add the Status History presentation
 - Navigate to the project area administration page and click on `Work Items` in the menu on the left side
 - In the sub-navigation, choose `Editor Presentations`<br>
 ![Instructions on how to open Editor Presentation View](https://github.com/jazz-community/rtc-statushistory-presentation/blob/master/documentation/ViewEditorPresentation_WebUI.png)